shellshape/tracker/README.md

-  view    Display tracking list entries [aliases: v] delete  Remove entries from a tracking list [aliases: d] edit    Edit an entry from a tracking list [aliases: e] help    Print this message or the help of the given subcommand(s)
+  view    Display tracking list entries [aliases: v] delete  Remove entries from a tracking list [aliases: d] edit    Edit an entry from a tracking list [aliases: e] insert  Swaps the next entry with the given timestamp and sets the next entries info to the given info [aliases: i] help    Print this message or the help of the given subcommand(s)

 Options: